eeeyoung/Froth_monitor/README.md

    ```
    poetry run python -m i_love_froth
    ```
-   , or to run it in local environment
+   , or to run it in the local environment
    ```
    python -m i_love_froth
    ```